 Gross income can include salary or wages; bonuses, commissions, allowances, overtime, tips, and other similar payments; business income from sources such as self-employment, partnership, close corporations, and independent contracts; disability benefits and workers' compensation benefits and settlements; pension, retirement, or annuity payments; Social Security benefits; spousal support received from a previous marriage; interest and dividends; rental income and several other categories of income.

 So, two families in the same neighborhood, with similar homes, each with two children, may have vastly different child support settlements and determinations as to who pays for things such as health insurance.

-Pensacola divorce and family law attorney Mary McDaniel specializes in family law and child support.
-Attorney Mary McDaniel can help you navigate this touchy subject and complex legal labyrinth to reach a settlement that is in your best interest and the best interest of your children.
+Pensacola collaborative family law attorney Mary McDaniel specializes in collaborative divorce, child support, custody and visitation.
+She will negotiate a settlement that is in your best interest and the best interest of your children.